 Updated: Apr 14, 2019

 Temple, Bell County, Texas.
-You heard about a selfie saving a man from life in prison.
-Now, meet Faith Elizabeth Cox, the vengeful ex, the termagant, the heartless fictim who falsely accused the innocent man of break-in and assaults.
+You probably heard about a man saved by a selfie from life in prison.
+Now, meet Faith Elizabeth Cox, the vengeful ex, the termagant, the heartless fictim (false victim) who falsely accused the innocent man of break-in and assaults.